home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ZHA configuration UI has a window/tab for "Visualization" that provides a visual representation of device links in your Zigbee network topology.

-This network visualization can sometimes be of help to get a quick overview in identifying devices that are reporting links with poor connection (e.i. low values), however, be aware that for deeper troubleshooting you will need to look at the ZHA logs instead.
+The network visualization can help to get a quick overview in identifying devices that are reporting links with poor connection (i.e. low values).
+However, be aware that for deeper troubleshooting you will need to look at the ZHA logs instead.

 The visualization shows multi-hop connections between your paired devices and their reported cumulative values of Received Signal Strength Indicator (RSSI) and Link Quality Indication (LQI).